 Matthew Tomkinson is a writer, sound designer, and doctoral student in Theatre Studies at the University of British Columbia.
-Matthew’s music for contemporary dance and theatre has been presented at a number of festivals including PuSh, New Works, Vines, Dance in Vancouver, and Dancing on the Edge.
-His compositions explore a wide range of sonic paradigms including acoustic ecology, deep listening, musique concrète, noise, ambient, and techno.
+Matthew’s music for dance and theatre has been presented at a number of festivals including PuSh, New Works, Vines, Dance in Vancouver, and Dancing on the Edge.
+His work spans a wide range of genres including acoustic ecology, deep listening, musique concrète, noise, ambient, and techno.
 Together with Andy Zuliani, he presents collaborative sound art under the name Magazinist.
 His debut collection of short prose, Archaic Torso of Gumby, co-authored with Geoffrey Morrison, is out with Gordon Hill Press as of March 2020.
-As a doctoral student, Matthew’s research considers contemporary representations of illness and disability in performance, with particular attention to immersive theatre.
+As a doctoral student, Matthew’s research considers sonic representations of mind in performance.
 He lives in Vancouver on the unceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Nations.

 Contact: mtomkins (at) alumni.ubc.ca

 Archaic Torso of Gumby | Book launch, location TBD

 Water Sines | Sound installation, Kits Beach

 The Woe Trumpets | Sound installation, Vancity Theatre

 Archaic Torso of Gumby (2020)